 Ice core dust particle concentrations and size distributions have traditionally been measured by Coulter Counter (Steffensen, 1997).
-Coulter Counter measurements are accurate but relatively labour intensive, requiring at least one person working continuously for measuring a few tens of samples per hour.
+Coulter Counter measurements are accurate but relatively labour intensive, requiring at least one person working continuously for measuring ten samples per hour.
 When the Abakus laser sensor (Klotz GmbH, Germany) was applied to ice cores (Saey, 1998), it quickly became popular, since it requires almost no labour and has sub centimeter measurement resolution when connected to a continuous flow analysis system (Bigler et al., 2011).
 However, calibrating the Abakus was not straight forward.
-Even though the relation between measured light intensity and size was chosen to give the right diameter for standard polystyrene spheres, the size distributions had a larger mode than Coulter Counter measurements of the same samples (Ruth et al., 2002).
+Even though the relation between measured light intensity and size was chosen to give the right diameter for standard polystyrene spheres, the size distributions had a larger mode than Coulter Counter measurements for ice core dust (Ruth et al., 2002).